rootx90/Cyber-Security-Notes/01-CEH-notes/lectures-summary.md

           - importance of IP address
           - meaning of address in IP address
           - meaning of identity in IP address
+            - Q : how IP address considered as identity
           - understanding a IP Address No.
           - identifying wrong & correct a IP address
+            - Q : Can an IP address start with 0?
+            - Q : is ip address can end with 0 ?
           - how size works & understanding packets in an IP address
+            - Q : who is giving storage space to those data/packets
           - meaning of each pair in IPv4 address
             - Q : where IP address used national or international
             - Practical Work : Q : what u think that via an IP address of a system , that system can be hack or not?
             - Practical Work : Q : can we access files & folders of a website or not ?
+        - End of the lecture (Doubts)
+            - Q :
     - Topic 2 : Type of networks
         - importance of MAC add
         - define MAC address